vijayharshamade/Covid-19-India-Portal-CP-10-Node-js/README.md

 Write APIs to perform operations on the tables `state`, `district` only after authentication of the user.

-The columns of the tables are given below,
+The columns of the tables are given below ,

 **State Table**